• Skip to primary navigation

 “I love it here.
 I don’t want to be anywhere else.
 This is the best place I’ve ever been.”

-The sentiment above was recently shared with me by a 14-year-old named Wesley.
-At first, I was thrilled to hear it.
-I was so glad that he felt safe and comfortable here at the Shelter.
+The sentiment above was recently shared by a 14-year-old named Wesley*.
+At first, we were thrilled to hear it.
+We were so glad that he felt safe and comfortable here at the Shelter.
 That means that we’re doing our job well.
 That means that we’re fulfilling our mission.

 Right?